Professional Resume Writer, Career Writer and Career Coach

 - Applying for positions that require credentials you don’t have.
 If you are at least 70% qualified for a particular opportunity, go for it.
 But if you’re applying for a position as, say, a bilingual training coordinator, and you only speak one language?
 You’re heading for the “no” pile.

 - Relying solely on online applications.
 Today’s competitive job market requires strategic, networking-based moves.
-The best job searching methods don’t rely on passive search strategies like applying through a blind human resources inbox.
+The best job search methods don’t rely on passive search strategies like applying through a blind human resources inbox.

 How Long Should I Wait Before Following Up After an Interview?